anirudhbhashyam/911-Calls-Seattle-Predictions/README.md

 ```
 python train_nn.py
+python train_gb.py
 ```
-Training will print trainining statistics and save the learning curve to `./plots/training`.
+Training will print training statistics and save the learning curve to `./plots/training`.

 ## Testing
 Trained models that are saved in *./models* are automatically loaded and tested when
 ```
 python test.py
 ```
 is called.
 Testing prints testing statistics and saves backtest plots to `./plots/testing`.
+Testing with the sklearn model is not possible on a pretrained model.

 # Documentation
 The documentation is built using sphinx but is not published yet.
+Current version can be used in `/docs/_build/html/index.html`.

+# Improvements
+* OOP approach with TensorFlow network.
+This will allow more flexibility in the architecture and functionality in the network (for example classification can be done).
+* Testing the network using cross validation and more hyperparameters.
+* Hyperparameter estimation in scikit-learn estimator.
+* Better documentation.
+* Add unittests for network and other functions.
+* Rethink feature space in the dataset.